-The Center for Financial Inclusion at Accion (CFI) was launched in 2008 to help bring about the conditions to achieve full financial inclusion around the world.
+The Center for Financial Inclusion at Accion (CFI) is an action-oriented think tank working toward full global financial inclusion.
 Constructing a financial inclusion sector that reaches everyone with quality services will require the combined efforts of many actors.
-CFI contributes to full inclusion by collaborating with sector participants to tackle challenges beyond the scope of any one actor, using a toolkit that moves from thought leadership to action.
+CFI contributes to full inclusion by collaborating with sector participants to tackle challenges beyond the scope of any one actor, using tools that include research, convening, capacity building, and communications.

 What is financial inclusion?
 No-frills bank accounts?
 Mobile money?
 Microloans?
 In this short, animated video, we learn how financial inclusion can improve lives through the eyes of Constance, a fictional prospective client.